 Alaska Satellite Facility

-The Alaska Satellite Facility is part of the Geophysical Institute of the University of Alaska Fairbanks, located on the Troth Yeddha’ campus.
+The Alaska Satellite Facility is part of the Geophysical Institute, located on the University of Alaska Fairbanks campus.

 - ASF downlinks, processes, archives, and distributes remote-sensing data to scientific users worldwide